 How do we do this?

-Rather than prescribing specific step-by-step instructions to complete a project, we expose youth and adults to materials, encourage them to engage in playing and tinkering, and to further collaborate with their peers and our Mentors.
+Rather than prescribing specific step-by-step instructions to complete a project, we expose youth and adults to materials (which we find at https://writer-elite.com/memo-paper/ or by requesting write my memo for me on services we know), encourage them to engage in playing and tinkering, and to further collaborate with their peers and our Mentors.
 We do this by offering free, drop-in sessions at North Philadelphia Free Libraries.
 Community members of any age can come and learn to create things, whether that be a sculpture, a 3D printed cookie cutter, a short film, or electrical circuits with flashing lights and motors.
 Maker Jawn experiments with creating spaces and programs that prioritize cross-discipline creativity and diverse community engagement embedded directly within the fabric of the library.
 All sessions are open to the public and all students are welcome to attend.
 Please visit our Locations/Hours page to find out the time these sessions are going on.

 Who are we?